 - Adopt an enhanced leakage reduction comprising a total of 190 MI/d over the planning period, a reduction of just over 40% from the baseline position of 448MI/d.
-By the end of 2024/25 UU plans to reduce leakage by at least 67 MI/d, or 15%. - Improve level of service for drought permits and orders to augment supply from 1 in 20 years to 1 in 40 years (moving from 5% to 2.5% annual average risk). - Increase resilience to other hazards, specifically for the regional aqueduct system associated with Manchester and Pennines Resilience.
+By the end of 2024/25 UU plans to reduce leakage by at least 91 MI/d, or 20%. - Improve level of service for drought permits and orders to augment supply from 1 in 20 years to 1 in 40 years (moving from 5% to 2.5% annual average risk). - Increase resilience to other hazards, specifically for the regional aqueduct system associated with Manchester and Pennines Resilience.
 This involves completing Solution D, which involves rebuilding all single line sections of the relevant aqueduct.

-As part of the ongoing HRA process, the assessment contained in the Draft WRMP HRA report has been reviewed and updated in order to ensure that the effects on European sites of the Revised Draft WRMP have been fully characterised and assessed.
+As part of the ongoing HRA process, the assessments contained in the HRA reports for the Draft WRMP and Revised Draft WRMP have been reviewed and updated in order to ensure that the effects on European sites of the Final WRMP have been fully characterised and assessed.
 This updated HRA presents the findings of this assessment.